-This one is a little less conventional, but very versatile.
+This one is a little less conventional but very versatile.
 Is there an instrument your child would like to learn to play?
-If you have a son who wants to play guitar, or a daughter who’d like to play drums, music lessons are an excellent investment.
-Learning to play an instrument has all sorts of benefits for brain development and reasoning skills.
-And learning a new skill can open up all sorts of future opportunities.
-If someday your son or daughter wants to join the school band or even start of band of their own, they’ll be well on their way to mastering the skills they need.
+If you have a son who wants to play guitar or a daughter who’d like to play drums, music lessons are an excellent investment.
+Learning to play an instrument has all sorts of benefits for brain development to reasoning skills.
+Furthermore, learning a new skill can open up all sorts of future opportunities.
+If someday your son or daughter wants to join the school band or even start a band of their own, they’ll be well on their way to mastering the skills they need.

-A great way to encourage reading is to introduce your children to a book series that they can get invested in and follow for a long time.
-Whether it’s young adult drama, science fiction, fantasy, or mystery, a good series holds a reader’s attention for years at a time.
+A great way to encourage reading is to introduce your children to a book series they can invest in and follow for a long time.
+Whether it’s a young adult drama, science fiction, fantasy, or mystery, a good series can hold a reader’s attention for years.
 This ensures that your young reader will always have something they’re looking forward to reading.
 Then, as they wait for the next installment of their favorite series, you can introduce them to similar options to keep them occupied.
 This is how finding a good series can pay off with a love of reading that lasts for years.

 Of course, there are lots of other educational gifts that you can give the children in your life.
 If you know a child interested in science, microscopes, and telescopes are great gifts.
 Perhaps you know a young person who loves to dance and would appreciate dance lessons.
 The possibilities are endless.
 The trick is to think beyond the usual list of toys and gadgets to give something that will genuinely enhance the lives of a child in the months and years to come.